 Try Local Cuisine

-For a true taste of Greenlandic culture, make sure to try some traditional cuisine staples.
+For a true taste of the culture, make sure to try some traditional Greenlandic cuisine staples.
 Whale meat is a delicacy and can be cooked as steaks, or, if you’re more of an adventurous eater, try mattak (whale skin with a layer of blubber).

 Taste one of the various ways that reindeer is prepared here, like in soup, as leg of reindeer, or as steaks.
 The national dish of Greenland, suaasat, is a thick broth of seal meat with onions and barley.
 Many of these types of meat are often dried and can be enjoyed in jerky form, too.

 Musk ox is prevalent in Greenland, and while the fur is coveted and widely used for making coats and blankets, the meat is also a main ingredient for soup, steaks, and even served raw as tartare.

 View Glaciers From Above

 Seeing the fascinating landscape from above provides a real sense of the vast beauty of the Arctic region and is one of the top things to do in Greenland.
 Marvel at weaving rivers, green valleys, stunning fjords, small villages, mountain giants, and glaciers.
 Depending on the flight you choose, you’ll have opportunities to see historic Viking sights from above, as well as land in spots only accessible by air to explore on foot.

 Land on a glacier for a bucket-list experience and try a drink of the freshest water you’ve ever had.
 Spot icebergs from above and get a different vantage point of Qaqortoq and other coastal fjord villages in the area.
 Soar past the impressive Killavaat mountain range as you gaze in wonder at some of Mother Nature’s best work.